vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation.md

 1 to 10

-CHAPTER 1.
-Introductory me
+#### CHAPTER 1.
+Introductory -

 The heritage of the Jivātmā apd bow be lost it.
 The parable of the prince brought up by huntsmen - The appli. cability of the parable to the Jiva - His rescue by the Guru.

-11 to 17 CHAPTER II.
+11 to 17

+#### CHAPTER II.
 The Determination of what is best :

 The three Mantras .
 Their great value.
 The only Pramüra in regard to moksha add to the means of attaid. ing it is Sastra .
 The importance of the three Mantras.
 18 to 21

-CHAPTER III.
-The most important and distinctive

-doctrine that is unique to Visishtād.
+#### CHAPTER III.
+The most important and distinctive doctrine that is unique to Visishtādvaita

-vaita: What is a s'arira and what is a Sarīrī?
+What is a s'arira and what is a Sarīrī?
 Adhāra and Niyanta - Iswara's support by His svarupa and by His will (sankalpa).
 The consequences of this knowledge.
 The meaning of sesha-s'eshi bhāva - The presence of these ideas in the three mantras - Seshatva means dasatva in regard to Chetanas.

 22 to 31

-CHAPTER IV.
-The five things that every seeker after
+#### CHAPTER IV.
+The five things that every seeker after salvation should know

-salvation should know : Some speak of five things and some of six but there is Do real difference between them.
+Some speak of five things and some of six but there is Do real difference between them.
 (1) The object of attaid. ment is Bhagavan who is ever associated with Sri.
 Bhagavan bas innumerable auspicious qualities .
 He has a divine and auspicious form (vigraha); (2) The nature of the individual self; (3) The means of attainment; (4) The nature of moksha; (5) The bindrances to attainment and how to get rid of the hindrapces.

+32 to 47
-32 to 47XLi CHAPTER V. The three 'Reals' or Tattvas:
+#### CHAPTER V. The three 'Reals' or Tattvas:

 Classification of tattvas or reals' and its use - The Jiva or experiencing subject.
 The nature of the Jiva ( baddhas, muktas and nitras) . dharma bhūtajnana - the three kinds of pop-septient ibidge (stiddhasattvam; prakriti ; its essential pature and activity - Kala or Time ) Tswara :- His svarüpa and qualities.
 His rūpas or forms ; (11 Para; (2) Vyuhas; (3) Vibhavas; (4) Archā; and (5) Härda - The nature of the Avatārs - Laksmi; Her status and role.
 Other classifications of the tattvas.
 48 to 71

-CHAPTER VI.
+#### CHAPTER VI.
 The truth concerning the Supreme Deity:

 Why should we determine this?
 Brabma, Rudra and other gods are created beings .
 They are the servants of Bhagavan and Bhagavan's prakāras or modes - The aspirant to mukti sbould worship only Bhagavan - The boons granted by other deities are dependent on the grace of Bhagavan.
 72 to 87

-CHAPTER VII.
+#### CHAPTER VII.
 The Aspiration for mukti :

 The study of the differences among the three Reals leads to an aversion from the pleasures of this world and of svarga .
 The study of the meaning of Tirumantra roots ont the notions of 'I' and 'mine' in regard to our possessions, our body, our actions and their results.
 From these arises the desire for mukti.

 88 to 98

-CHAPTER VIII.
+#### CHAPTER VIII.
 The classification of qualified persons:

 The Bhakta and the Prapanna, ukti nishta and Acharya nishta modes of prapatti; residence in holy places and the like only aids to the above; difference between Bhakta and Prapanna ; but the final fruit vit., moksha the same for both bhakta and prapanna.
 94 to 102

-CONTENTS

-.

-Lii

-Pages

-CHAPTER IX.
-The classification of the means or

-upāya for attainning mukti,
+#### CHAPTER IX.
+The classification of the means or upāya for attainning mukti, Upaya and upcya

-Upaya and upcya; Bhagavan is both upaya and upeya ; karma yoga, jnana yoga and bhakti yoga; bhakti and prapatti; the difference between them.
+Bhagavan is both upaya and upeya ; karma yoga, jnana yoga and bhakti yoga; bhakti and prapatti; the difference between them.
 103 to 110

-CHAPTER X. The fitness for Prapatti :
+#### CHAPTER X. The fitness for Prapatti :

 The meaning of competency or adhikära; akinchanya and ananyagatitva; their need and the pramānas in sopport - Prapatti open to all,

 111 to 114

-CHAPTER XI.
-The classification of accessories or
+#### CHAPTER XI.
+The classification of accessories or angas

-angas: - The angas or accessories of prapatti, ünukulya - Sankalpa and prätikulyavarjana, kārpanyant, mahūvis. wäsa, goptritva varanjam; illustrations of the presence of these five angas in well-known acts of saranagati ; the presence of these angas and the angi in Dvaya , the five doubts concerning the efficacy of prapatti and their clarification.
+The angas or accessories of prapatti, ünukulya - Sankalpa and prätikulyavarjana, kārpanyant, mahūvis. wäsa, goptritva varanjam; illustrations of the presence of these five angas in well-known acts of saranagati ; the presence of these angas and the angi in Dvaya , the five doubts concerning the efficacy of prapatti and their clarification.

 115 to 126

-CHAPTER XII.
-The Performance of Prapatti with its
+#### CHAPTER XII.
+The Performance of Prapatti with its angas

-angas: The nature of the angi (prapatti); the manner of performing bharanyāsa ; Iswara the principal beneficiary, the true meaning of Alavandar's slokas (52 and 53) in connection with bharanyasa; the presence of the idea of bharasamarpanam in Duaya ; prapatti a momentary act; a brief statement of the nature of bharasamarpanam; Nadathur Ammal's summary of the meaning of prapatti; prapatti with its angas to be performed only once.
+The nature of the angi (prapatti); the manner of performing bharanyāsa ; Iswara the principal beneficiary, the true meaning of Alavandar's slokas (52 and 53) in connection with bharanyasa; the presence of the idea of bharasamarpanam in Duaya ; prapatti a momentary act; a brief statement of the nature of bharasamarpanam; Nadathur Ammal's summary of the meaning of prapatti; prapatti with its angas to be performed only once.
 127 to 136

 XLIV Pages.

-CHAPTER XIII.
-The man who has done what ought
+#### CHAPTER XIII.
+The man who has done what ought to be done

-to be done: - The prapanna as one who has done what he onght to do and has won his goal; illustration from Sri Ramapuja's Saranăgatigadya ; the marks of the men wbo bas done what be ougbt to do.
+The prapanna as one who has done what he onght to do and has won his goal; illustration from Sri Ramapuja's Saranăgatigadya ; the marks of the men wbo bas done what be ougbt to do.

 136 to 140

-CHAPTER XIV.
-The marks or signs by which one can

-recognise that one is in the proper
+#### CHAPTER XIV.
+The marks or signs by which one can recognise that one is in the proper state or nishti

-state or nishti : Signs of steadfastness in regard to (1) tattva, (2) hita or upāya and (3) purushärtha or goal of attainment; the consequence of the knowledge of this steadfastness.
+Signs of steadfastness in regard to (1) tattva, (2) hita or upāya and (3) purushärtha or goal of attainment; the consequence of the knowledge of this steadfastness.
 141 to 146

-CHAPTER XV.
-The manner in which one should con
+#### CHAPTER XV.
+The manner in which one should conduct oneself after prapatti

-duct oneself after prapatti : Reflection on Bhagavan and His attributes; the com panionship of those who are solely and exclusively devoted to Bhagavad ; consciousness of one's helplessness; service to archā; gratefulness to Bhagavad; wbat ought to be done and what ought not to be done with the mind, the speech and the body.
+Reflection on Bhagavan and His attributes; the com panionship of those who are solely and exclusively devoted to Bhagavad ; consciousness of one's helplessness; service to archā; gratefulness to Bhagavad; wbat ought to be done and what ought not to be done with the mind, the speech and the body.

-147 to 159 CHAPTER XVI.
-The farthest extent of our ultimate
+147 to 159

+#### CHAPTER XVI.
+The farthest extent of our ultimate object in life
-object in life: Reasons for rendering service to Bhagavatas; God's appreciation of the service ren lered to Bhagavatas : Bhagavatas are s'eshas to one anoiber; the consequences arising from service to Bhagavatas.
+Reasons for rendering service to Bhagavatas; God's appreciation of the service ren lered to Bhagavatas : Bhagavatas are s'eshas to one anoiber; the consequences arising from service to Bhagavatas.

 160 to 167.
-CHAPTER XVII.
-T'he Ordinances imposed by the Sästras:
+#### CHAPTER XVII.
+T'he Ordinances imposed by the Sästras

 Süstra the true guide of the prapanna in this life; Sri